con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 [^45-3]: Vilāsavajra and Vimalamitra both understand this to refer to the ten masteries (*vaśitā*; Tib. *dbang*)—namely the power over 1. life; 2. mind; 3. material provisions; 4. action; 5. birth; 6. aspirations; 7. resolve; 8. supernatural powers; 9.
 Dharma; and 10. knowledge.

-Beginningless, free from complexities,
+Beginningless, void of complexities,
 By nature pure, reality in essence,
 Speaker of truth, speaking consistently,
-With actions that align with what he says, (46)
+With speech and action perfectly alligned, (46)

-Non-dual, the teacher of what is non-dual,
+Non-dual, teacher of non-dualality,
 Established at reality’s summit,
-Having the roar of lion-like no self,
+Whose roar is that of lion-like no self,
-Terrifying the deer-like bad seekers,[^47-1] (47)
+Who terrifies deer-like misled seekers,[^47-1] (47)

-[^47-1]: 'Seekers' refer to those who seek awakening.
-They are described as 'bad' insofar as they do not follow the Buddhist path, and they are 'deer-like' because they are terrified by the roar of the lion-like 'no self' doctrine.
+[^47-1]: 'Seekers' (Skt. *tīrthya*; Tib. *mu stegs*) refer to those who seek liberation from suffering.
+They are described as 'misled' or 'bad' insofar as they do not follow the Buddhist path, and they are 'deer-like' because they are terrified by the roar of the lion-like 'no self' doctrine.

-With fruitful journeys, travelling everywhere, [^48-1]
+With journeys fruitful, travelling everywhere, [^48-1]
-Swift like the minds of all *tathāgata*s,
+As swift as all *tathāgata*s' thinking,
-Victor, slayer of foes, triumphant one,
+A victor, triumphant, a slayer of foes,
-With great forces,[^48-2] a universal monarch, (48)
+A universal king, with forces great,[^48-2] (48)

 [^48-1]: Based on Vimalamitra's commentary, which contains a reading of the text found only in certain witnesses of the Tibetan translation (*kun tu 'gro ba'i don yod stobs*), we may translate the first quarter as, 'he who has strength that is fruitful for all beings'.
 [^48-2]: Here 'force' (*bala*; Tib. *stobs*) is most naturally understood in the sense of military force.

-Assembly master, teacher of assemblies,
+Assembly head, instructor for assemblies,
-Assembly lord, assembly chief, ruler,
+Assembly lord, assembly chief, and ruler,
-Exerting great influence, precious load bearer,
+Most influential, bearing precious burdens,
-Not led by others, with the greatest way, (49)
+Not other-bound, his way the greatest way, (49)

 The lord of speech, the master of expression,
-Skilful in words, language master, truth teller,
+Most skilled with words, adept with language, truthful,
 With boundless words, the teacher of the truth,
-Providing instructions on fourfold truths, (50)
+Providing teachings on fourfold truth, (50)

-Neither reversing nor returning, rhino,
+Not turning back, not coming back, rhino,
-The leader of the pratyekabuddhas,[^51-1]:
+The leader of the *pratyekabuddha*s,[^51-1]
-Gone forth through going forth in different ways,
+Gone forth by going forth in different ways,
-The singular cause of the basic elements, (51)
+The single cause of all great elements, (51)

 [^51-1]: Vilāsavajra explains that 'rhino' refers to the *pratyekabuddha*s who lead solitary lives, whereas the following refers to *pratyekabuddha*s who congregate in groups.

-Bhikṣu, *arhat*, defilements exhausted,
+*Bhikṣu*, *arhat*, defilements exhausted,
-One free of passion, master of the senses,
+Devoid of passion, master of the senses,
-Met with comfort, met with security,
+Arrived at comfort, met with security,
-For he, having cooled down, is without stains; (52)
+For he, having cooled down, is free from stains; (52)

 Fully equipped with knowledge and its feet,[^53-1]
-Sugata, supreme knower of the world,
+A *sugata*, best knower of the world,
-Free of conceptualising 'me' and 'mine',
+Not thinking 'me', not clinging onto 'mine',
-Established in the way of the two truths.
-(53)
+Established in the system of two truths, (53)

 [^53-1]: This term (vidyācaraṇasampanna; Tib. rig pa dang zhabs su/rkang par ldan pa) is a stock epithet for the Buddha and refers to knowledge and good conduct, or, more technically, the Eightfold Path of the Nobles (namely, knowledge refers to right view, and its "feet" or supporting factors are the remaining seven branches.

-Upon the edge of *saṃsāra*'s far shore,
+Upon the edge of cyclic life's far shore;
-With work accomplished, resting on the bank,
+With deeds accomplished; resting on the bank;
-Manifesting from untainted awareness,
+Emerging from untainted, lone awareness;
-Penetrating with his sword-like insight, (54)
+With sword-like insight ever penetrating; (54)

-Sublime Dharma, king of Dharma, the sun,
+Sublime Dharma, the Dharma king, the sun,
 Supreme illuminator of the world,
-The sovereign over Dharma, lord of Dharma,
+The sovereign of Dharma, the Dharma lord,
-Instructor of the path to excellence, (55)
+The teacher of the path to excellence, (55)

-Accomplisher of aims, fulfilling wishes,
+Accomplishing all goals, fulfilling wishes,
-Bereft of forming desires of any kind,
+Completely free from want of any kind,
-Free from thinking, a source that never runs out,
+Bereft of thought, an undepleting source,
-The *dharmadhātu*, supreme, beyond decay, (56)
+The Dharma source, supreme, beyond decay, (56)

-Rich in merit, merit's accumulation,
+Enriched by merit, merit's gathering,
-Wisdom, great unique wisdom, wisdom-rich,
+Great unique wisdom, wisdom, wisdom-rich,
 Aware of what exists and what does not,
-Replete with the twofold accumulation, (57)
+While gathering the twofold gathering, (57)

-Yogi, king of the universe, eternal,
+Eternal, *yogin*, king of everywhere,
-Meditation, meditation's focus,
+The object and the mind of concentration,
-The master of intelligent thinking—
+The master of intelligent reflection—
-For only by one self is he experienced—
+For by oneself alone is he experienced—
 The unmoving and ultimate beginning,
-Who bears awakening's threefold body.
-(58)
+Bearing embodiment in its three forms, (58)

-Consisting of five kāyas, he is the Buddha,
+Comprised of five bodies,[^59-1] the awakened one,
-Omnipresent, formed of the five wisdoms,[^59-1]
+The omnipresent, formed of five wisdoms,
 Wearing a crown made of the five buddhas,
-With the five eyes,[^59-2] bearing no attachments, (59)
+With eyes of five kinds,[^59-2] bearing no attachments, (59)

-[^59-1]: Four of these five *kāya*s are the *dharmakāya*, *svabhāvakāya*, *sambhogakāya*, and *nirmāṇakāya*.
-The fifth is various given as 'the body of ripening' (*vipākakāya*), 'the body of wisdom-dharma' (**jñānadharmakāya*), or the vajra body (*vajrakāya*).
+[^59-1]: Four of these five bodies are the *dharmakāya*, *svabhāvakāya*, *sambhogakāya*, and *nirmāṇakāya*.
+The fifth is given variously as 'the body of ripening' (*vipākakāya*), 'the body of wisdom-dharma' (**jñānadharmakāya*), or the vajra body (*vajrakāya*).
 Vilāśavajra refers to the first of these, whereas Vimalamitra refers to the fourth.
 [^59-2]: The five eyes, which are five organs of superior vision, are the bodily eye, divine eye, insight eye, dharma eye, and buddha's eye.

-Progenitor of all awakened ones,
+The great progenitor of all the buddhas,
 The best and foremost offspring of the buddhas,
-Rising up from the world through his insight,
+Arising from the world that is his insight,
-Sourceless, dharma source, ending existence, (60)
+The sourceless, Dharma source, existence ending, (60)

 Comprised of vajras, wholly firm and dense,
-Newly born sovereign ruler of the world,
+The newborn sovereign ruler of the world,
-Emerging from the sky, and self arising,
+Emerging from the sky, the self arisen,
-A great inferno of knowledge of wisdom, (61)
+A great inferno of knowledge of insight, (61)

-A great beacon, the one who blazes forth,[^62-1]
+The one who blazes forth,[^62-1] a great beacon,
-The lamp of wisdom, he who is blazing,
+A lamp of wisdom, he who is blazing,
-A light for beings, the lantern of wisdom,
+A light for beings, a lantern unto wisdom,
-With great energy, radiating light, (62)
+With energy supreme, most radiant, (62)

 [^62-1]: Vairocana.
 The name Mahāvairocana occurs in verse 42.

-The king of vidyās, lord of supreme mantras,
+The king of *vidyā*s, lord of foremost mantras,
-The king of mantras, fulfilling great aims,
+The king of mantras, serving noble aims,
-Great *uṣṇīṣa*, marvellous *uṣṇīṣa*,
+The great *uṣṇīṣa*, marvellous *uṣṇīṣa*,
-Master of space, revealing everything, (63)
+The lord of space, revealer of all things, (63)

-Foremost body of all awakened ones,
+The best embodiment of every buddha,
 With eyes the joy of every living being,
 Creator, manifesting varied forms,
-Great sage, praiseworthy, venerable, (64)
+Great sage, most praiseworthy, most venerable, (64)

-Upholder of the three families,[^65-1] *mantrin*,
+Upholder of the triple family,[^65-1] *mantrin*,
-Bearing the mantra of the great *samaya*,[^65-2]
+Bearing the mantra of the foremost pledge,[^65-2]
-Foremost keeper of the three precious gems,
+The foremost keeper of the triple gem,
-Teacher of the three supreme vehicles; (65)
+The teacher of the three supreme *yāna*s; (65)

 [^65-1]: The three families are those of Body, Speech, and Mind.
 [^65-2]: The great samaya may, as Vilāsavajra suggests, refer to a deity, or it may refer more generally to the pledges of the Vajrayāna.